SantiagoParraDev-gmail-com/lookup/README.md

 2. **Create the `LookupDefinition` record**

-   Go to Setup > Custom Metadata Types > LookupDefinition > add a new record
+   Go to Setup > Custom Metadata Types > click in  Manage Records (LookupDefinition) > add a new record

    **Label**: `String`<br/>
    **ApiName**: `String`<br/>